Fireworks Anxiety in Dogs

 This is something that I have tried with thunderstorms and found really helpful.

 You need to start playing a recording of fireworks several weeks before the season starts.
 At first, keep the volume down and see how the dog reacts.
 Then slowly over time turn the noise level up and play often so that the dog gets used to the sounds.
-If the dog reacts badly turn the volume down for a little while longer and reward the dogs calm behaviour with treats.
+If the dog reacts badly turn the volume down for a little while longer.
+Remember to reward the dogs calm behaviour with treats.

 I found a site on YouTube which produced firework sounds.